I wish to add a few more comments to the original post. (See in context in italics)

 For the most part compulsory education is regimentation as it was in its inception.
 Men need to think freely, act freely and perceive that they are free to do so even in a society which has given in to compulsory practices such as compulsory education.
 It is still the practice of Junior High and High Schools to teach foreign languages from a book.
 Even if the class is one where one must respond only in the language being studied it yet does not take into account the very vital factor that a language is a communication device of a CULTURE.
 Without recourse to that culture, at least in some way, the reality of and the future use of any language study in a school is futile.
 Utterly futile.
 I recall quite vividly and how a Spanish teacher of mine was totally adamant about each student always responding in Spanish in her classroom.
 She never once brought in a tortilla to the class or told us to go out to a Spanish restaurant, or did a field trip to a Spanish part of New York City in order to give us more reality on that culture.
 A true waste.

-We did away with conscription, finally; and, likewise we would be well advised to do away with compulsory education, even compulsory health care.
+We did away with conscription, finally; and, forced busing as well; likewise we would be well advised to do away with compulsory education, even compulsory health care.

 What to do in their absence?
 That requires diligent research and testing.
 Which requires, naturally the self-determined, non-compulsory desire to discover and learn.
 Whose willing?